flaviohenriquecbc/machine-learning-capstone-project/flavio_proposal.md

 ### Problem Statement
 _(approx. 1 paragraph)_

-When an author writes a text, it is expected that their words will spread, influence and bring value to the readers.
-While writing, the title is one of the important details that needs to be taken in consideration, because normally this will the first contact place of their work.
-Thus, to create a good first impression, try to have more people to read the article and interact with it, choosing a good title is very important.
+When an author writes a text, it is expected that their words will influence and bring value to the readers.
+While writing, the title is one of the important details that needs to be taken in consideration, because this will normally be the first contact place of their work.
+Thus, to create a good first impression, to have more people read the article and interact with it, choosing a good title is very important.

 Some of the most used platforms to spread ideas nowadays are Twitter [[6]](https://www.twitter.com) and Medium [[7]](https://www.medium.com).
-On the first one, normally are posted external urls with its title, where the users can access and demonstrate its satisfaction with "Likes" or "Retweeting" (shares) of the original tweet.
-The second one has the full text with tags to classify the article and "Applause" (similar to Twitter "Likes") to show how much the users appretiated the content.
+On the first one, articles are normally posted including external urls in the title, where users can access and demonstrate satisfaction with "Likes" or "Retweeting" (sharing) of the original post.
+The second one shows the full text with tags to classify the article and "Applause" (similar to Twitter's "Likes") to show how much the users appreciate the content.
 A correlation between these two networks can bring us more valuable information.

-The problem to be solved: Predict the number of likes and shares an article receives based on its title; and analyse how the title length and the categories tags had performed.
+The problem to be solved: Predict the number of likes and shares an article receives based on its title; and analyse how the title length and the tags have performed.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_